lengentyh/BootstrappedQM/README.md

 ## 🔰 Getting Started

-0️⃣ Prepare the inputs in 'input.txt'
+0️⃣ Prepare the inputs in 'input.txt'.

 ```txt
 Bootstrap